evanx/mpush-redis/README.md

 # mpush-redis

-This is a Redis-based message-parallelizing microservice.
-Specifically, it supports a persistent pubsub setup via Redis lists, e.g. to support parallel task queues.
+This is a trivial Redis-based message-parallelizing microservice.
+It supports a persistent pubsub setup via Redis lists, e.g. to support parallel task queues.

 It is built for NodeJS, using the Babel transpiler to support async/await.